Bake Play Smile

 Ingredient Substitutions

-Chocolate Rocky Road is the ultimate mix and match recipe where you can customise it to suit your own tastes and preferences.
+Chocolate Rocky Road is the ultimate mix-and-match recipe, where you can customise it to suit your own tastes and preferences.

-Here's a few of my ingredient suggestions:
+Here are a few of my ingredient suggestions:

 • Chocolate - choose from either white chocolate, milk chocolate or dark chocolate... or try half and half!